i New mining code

-The occupation of lands by the holder of a mining title, inside or outside the perimeters granted, gives the owners or occupants of the lands the right to compensation for any losses suffered.
+The occupation of lands by the holder of a mining title, within or outside the perimeters granted, gives the owners or occupants of the lands the right to compensation for any losses suffered.
 The expenses, compensation and, in general, all charges relating to the application of land occupation clauses are borne by the mining title-holder.

 V OPERATIONS, PROCESSING AND SALE OF MINERALS

-i Processing and operations; sale, import and export of extracted or processed minerals
+Sale, import and export of extracted or processed minerals